 It coincides with International Day for the Elimination of Racial Discrimination on 21 March each year.

 The Ganesha Temple was open to the community in March at this special event to celebrate social and religious harmony.
 Participants enjoyed a tour of this unique cultural landmark in Marion where they learnt about the history, art, and architecture.
 They enjoyed classical music and dance performances, specialist speakers and a short video.
 The event was booked out.

 Marion in Harmony is a photographic portraiture exhibition highlighting twenty individuals from culturally diverse backgrounds to celebrate cultural harmony, and to explore their connection to Marion's community.

 The exhibition can be seen at Glandore and Trott Park Community Centre's.

 The exhibition provides an insight into how and why people connect to their community through unique photographic portraits and personal statements by each participant.
 A booklet was produced in conjunction with the exhibition capturing personal stories and experiences about themes which are important for contributing meaning and a sense of belonging to their lives.

-The launch and exhibition in the Chambers Gallery 20 March - 27 April was an opportunity for participants to share the experience with family, friends and visitors.
-The exhibition is currently showing in Trott Park and Glandore Community Centres.
+The exhibition was launched in the Chambers Gallery and was an opportunity for participants to share the experience with family, friends and visitors.

 "It was an amazing experience to be part of this project which promotes cultural diversity and creates connection beyond language and culture.
 It was nice to see community members from various backgrounds standing as one to celebrate various different cultures who come together to celebrate multiculturalism.